-We may also, under s902A(2)(b), perform the function of supervising a trade repository that is wholly or partly operated in a foreign country, by satisfying ourselves that there are adequate cooperative arrangements in place with an appropriate regulatory authority of that country to ensure that the trade repository will be adequately supervised by that authority.

-We would normally expect to grant an ADTR licence to an overseas operator only if we have adequate cooperative arrangements with the relevant regulator, located in the home jurisdiction of the operator.

-At a minimum, adequate cooperative arrangements will provide for:

-- (a) prompt sharing of information by the home regulatory authority; and - (b) effective cooperation on supervision, and investigation and enforcement.

-Particularly in the area of supervising the overseas trade repository, adequate cooperative arrangements will mean that we have access to direct and continuing contact with the relevant officers of the overseas regulatory authority to allow us to make the arrangements effective by enabling prompt exchanges of information.

-Adequate cooperative arrangements with the overseas regulatory authority will generally be in the form of a memorandum of understanding or some other documented arrangement.
+- RG 249.98 We may also, under s902A(2)(b), perform the function of supervising a trade repository that is wholly or partly operated in a foreign country, by satisfying ourselves that there are adequate cooperative arrangements in place with an appropriate regulatory authority of that country to ensure that the trade repository will be adequately supervised by that authority. - RG 249.99 We would normally expect to grant an ADTR licence to an overseas operator only if we have adequate cooperative arrangements with the relevant regulator, located in the home jurisdiction of the operator. - RG 249.100 At a minimum, adequate cooperative arrangements will provide for: - (a) prompt sharing of information by the home regulatory authority; and - (b) effective cooperation of supervision, investigation and enforcement. - RG 249.101 Particularly in the area of supervising the overseas trade repository, adequate cooperative arrangements will mean that we have access to direct and continuing contact with the relevant officers of the overseas regulatory authority to allow us to make the arrangements effective by enabling prompt exchanges of information. - RG 249.102 Adequate cooperative arrangements with the overseas regulatory authority will generally be in the form of a memorandum of understanding or some other documented arrangement.